 You have the option of making this Read Map conditional.
-If an index object is provided and the Enable box is checked, then this read map will only be executed when the index object contains the value given.
+If an index object number is provided and the Enable box is checked, then this read map will only be executed when the index object (local object) contains the value given.
 This allows multiple read maps to supply data to the same local object based on the value of the index object.
 It also allows reading to simply be suspended if a single read map supplies data to the local object.
-In a more sophisticated scenario, you could potentially suspend reading of the remote Modbus device if you know the device is powered down.
+In a more sophisticated scenario, you could potentially suspend reading of the remote SNMP device if you know the device is powered down.

-Map number simply tells you where you're at on the list of read maps.
+Map number simply tells you where you're at on the list of Read Maps.
 Click "next" and "prev" to scroll through the list.
 To advance directly to a specific map, enter the desired number in the "Map #" box, then click Update.

 Delete will remove the map number shown in the "Map #" box.
 Insert will insert a new map before the map number shown, and is used for placing maps between existing maps.
-It is not necessary to use Insert to add maps to the bottom of the list - simply add definition to the empty map already at the end of the list.
+It is not necessary to use Insert to add maps to the bottom of the list or to define any map presently having zero for a source object or "none" for remote type.